-In 2006, while employed in a very physically demanding job laying hardwood floor, she developed pins and needles numbness in one arm and double vision so extreme, parked cars on the side of the road looked as though they were directly in front of her.
+In 2006, while employed in a very physically-demanding job laying hardwood floors, she developed pins-and-needles numbness in one arm and double vision so extreme that parked cars on the side of the road looked as if they were directly in front of her.
 This was just the beginning of the downward spiral of dysfunction called Central Nervous System Lyme Disease that pervaded her system.
 Her struggle to walk, think clearly, see, control her musculature, and function normally led her to more health research and social activism than she ever imagined.

-Just as opinions on treating Lyme Disease widely vary, so do standard treatment results.
-After years of misdiagnosis, months of oral antibiotics, and 28 days of IV Rocephin, decline continued and she was left to pursue “alternative therapies” which no insurance covers.
+Just as opinions on treating Lyme disease widely vary, so do standard treatment results.
+After years of misdiagnosis, months of oral antibiotics, and 28 days of IV Rocephin, decline continued and she was left to pursue “alternative therapies” that no insurance covers.
 Though she continuously raised funds, it could not satisfy the relentless financial demands of her care.

-Looking for a way to enable those that would still help her to do so for free, she developed a recycling fundraiser.
-She then partnered with Ticked Off Foundation to create Recycle for Lyme, a nationwide charitable recycling program to benefit Lyme patients in crisis.
+She eventually developed her own personal recycling fundraiser and then ultimately partnered with Ticked Off Foundation to create Recycle for Lyme, a nationwide charitable recycling program to benefit Lyme patients in crisis.

 She has yet to recover, continues to fundraise, and is actively pursuing effective care.
 She blogs intermittently here: http://